-In this study, Likert scale was used as measuring tools in the questionnaire.
-Questionnaires were distributed to 98 respondents randomly at the inpatient unit of the Dr.ramelan hospital.
-The test validity and reliability from the results of the questionnaire were performed with SPSS 17.0 software.
+In this study, the Likert scale was used as measuring tools in the questionnaire.
+Questionnaires were distributed to 98 respondents randomly at the inpatient unit of the hospital "X".
+The test validity and reliability of the results of the questionnaire were performed with SPSS 17.0 software.

-Fuzzification of respondent's data (perception and expectation) was done by changing the result of respondent appraisal (in likert scale) to form fuzzy number with formation TFN_s (Triangular Fuzzy Number).
+Fuzzification of respondent's data (perception and expectation) was done by changing the result of respondent appraisal (in Likert scale) to form fuzzy number with formation $TFN_s$ (Triangular Fuzzy Number).